williamcpierce/lims-demo/docs/backend.rst

 raw SQL queries.
 #.
 The usage of Python as its language, which results in highly readable and maintainable code.
-When used for scientific applications, the code can also be understood by scientists familiar with Python, and their pre-existing python scripts can easily integrated into the app.
+When used for scientific applications, the code can also be understood by scientists familiar with Python, and their pre-existing Python scripts can easily integrated into the app.

 PostgreSQL
 ----------------